Skip to content

 Store all images and video on a network attached NAS

-This is also a common option, follow the external drive guide above.
-Except, mount your NAS instead of sda2.
+This is also a common scenario.
+Follow the external drive guide above, but instead of mounting /dev/sda2, mount your NAS share.

 How to access external libraries

-If possible, mount the external library under the suitable locations /var/snap/immich-distribution/common or /root/snap/immich-distribution/common, for example /root/snap/immich-distribution/common/lunar-holiday.
+If possible, mount the external library to a subfolder within the accessible locations, such as /var/snap/immich-distribution/common/lunar-holiday or /root/snap/immich-distribution/common/lunar-holiday.

-Mount the library on sdb6 to a suitable location
+Mount the library (e.g., on /dev/sdb6) to a suitable location

 sudo mkdir /root/snap/immich-distribution/common/lunar-holiday